NixOS/rfcs/rfcs/0000-nixpkgs-ifd.md

 # Summary
 [summary]: #summary

-Many of us want IFD to be allowed in Nixpkgs.
+Many of us want "import from derivation" \[hereafter, IFD\] be allowed in Nixpkgs.
 IFD would be terrible for `hydra.nixos.org`, though, The solution is to cut the Gordian knot: Allow IFD in Nixpkgs while still (effectively) prohibiting it in CI.